pytition/Pytition/doc/installation.rst

   $ DEBUG=1 DJANGO_SETTINGS_MODULE=pytition.settings.config python3 ./manage.py runserver 0.0.0.0:8000

-You can then point your browser to `http://yourdomain.tld:8000` and check that you can see Pytitiont's home page and log-in with your newly created admin account.
+You can then point your browser to `http://yourdomain.tld:8000` and check that you can see Pytition's home page and log-in with your newly created admin account.

 .. warning:: If you've set ``USE_MAIL_QUEUE`` to ``True`` and ``MAIL_EXTERNAL_CRON_SET`` to ``False``, running Pytition via ``manage.py runserver`` might not work well since you need to be run via `uwsgi`.
 Especially emails might not be sent.